open-cmuq/schedule-genius/README.md

 # Schedule Genius
-Schedule Genius is an attempt at making course planning easier for students and for professors, by providing an interface in which students can at a glance see what courses count for what requirement and to provide an advanced way of filtering possible course paths for a given semester while maintaining
+Schedule Genius aims to make course planning easier for students and for professors, by providing an interface in which students can at a glance see what courses count for what requirement and to provide an advanced way of filtering possible course paths for a given semester while maintaining